 The markets are consolidating and that clearly signals the shift that is coming our way!
-Investors are skeptic over the outlook and the conditions stipulate the change in market sentiment and direction, so the question now turns, is it the dollar's time for a comeback!?
+Investors are skeptic over the outlook and the conditions stipulate the change in the market sentiment and direction, so the question now turns, is it the dollar's time for a comeback!?

-We surely are asking this question and speculate it is the time for the dollar to build on the gains, especially as we see the index trying to hold its grounds above 80.00 critical levels!
+We surely are asking this question and speculate that it is the time for the dollar to build on the gains, especially as we see the index trying to hold its grounds above 80.00 critical levels!
 The start of the week is rather calm with the lack of major fundamentals and Europe is surely exhausted of news as nothing comes as a surprise for the market now, as clearly all they have been waiting for has been answered!

 Greece will today be signed off with the bailout from the finance ministers; we already know that.
 The Brussels meeting will also result in reassuring comments that Spain will be capable to get their house in order yet that will only be a reminder to investors that Europe is far away from out of their dilemma and even as the sentiment is improving after Greece avoided a catastrophic default it is time to turn our eyes at growth disparities and that is the merits for dollar gains indeed!